shrimpynuts/gatsby-blog/content/blog/internship-tips/index.md

 ---
 title: Unintuitive Tips for Engineering Internships
 date: "2021-04-06"
-description: "There's a lot of advice on how to land an internship, but not enough advice on how to perform well on the job itself!"
+description: "There's a lot of advice on how to land an internship, but not enough advice on how to perform well on the job itself."
 home: true
 ---